Cartoon3636/cipherscan/README.md

 ```
 -a | --allciphers   Test all known ciphers individually at the end.
 -b | --benchmark    Activate benchmark mode.
+--capath            use CAs from directory (must be in OpenSSL CAdir format)
+--curves            test ECC curves supported by server (req.
+OpenSSL 1.0.2)
 -d | --delay        Pause for n seconds between connections
 -D | --debug        Output ALL the information.
 -h | --help         Shows this help text.
 -j | --json         Output results in JSON format.
 -o | --openssl      path/to/your/openssl binary you want to use.
+--saveca            save intermediate certificates in CA directory
+--savecrt           path where to save untrusted and leaf certificates
+--sigalg            test signature algorithms used in TLSv1.2 ephemeral ciphers
+                    (req.
+OpenSSL 1.0.2)
 -v | --verbose      Increase verbosity.
 ```